BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/How_to_use_FacetData.md

 ```
 This method returns an array containing the indexes of the facet belonging to the block containing the point at the coordinates (x, y, z).
 If (x, y, z) aren't in any block or if there are facets in the block containing (x, y, z), it returns `null`.
-Thus you can retrieve all the facets near some position and do your own treatment.
+So you can retrieve this way all the facets near some position and do your own treatment.
 This method can be called as many times you need, even in the render loop.
+It doesn't allocate any object in memory.

-Sometimes you don't need all the facets from a given block but only the closest facet to some world, and not local, coordinates.
+Sometimes you don't need all the facets from a given block but only the closest facet to some world, but not local, coordinates.
 You can then use the method `getClosestFacetAtCoordinates(x, y, z)` what returns the index of the closest facet to the World coordinates (x, y, z).
 ```javascript
 var index = mesh.getClosestFacetAtCoordinates(x, y, z); // returns the index of the closest facet to (x, y, z)